Towards a Canonical Divergence within Information Geometry: Introduction: Inverse problem and divergence functions in Information Geometry

 This divergence has relevant properties concerning the generalized Pythagorean theorem and the geodesic projection theorem \cite{Amari16} and it is referred to as {\it canonical divergence} and commonly assessed as the natural solution of the inverse problem in Information Geometry for dually flat manifolds.
 Extensions of the canonical divergence within conformal geometry have been analysed by Kurose \cite{kurose1994} and Matsuzoe \cite{matsuzoe1998}.
 However, the need for a general canonical divergence, which applies to any dualistic structure, is a very crucial issue as pointed out in \cite{AyTusch}.
 In any case, such a divergence should recover the canonical divergence of Bregman type if applied to a dually flat structure.
-In addition, in the self-dual case where $\nabla=\nabla^*$ coincides with the Levi-Civita connection of $\metric$, the supposed canonical divergence should be one half of the squared Riemannian distance \cite{Ay17}.
-A significant attempt for supplying a general canonical divergence on a general statistical manifold has been put forth in \cite{Ay15}.
+In addition, in the self-dual case where $\nabla=\nabla^*$ coincides with the Levi-Civita connection of $\metric$, the supposed canonical divergence should be one half of the squared Riemannian distance \cite{Ay17}. { However, these natural properties that a canonical divergence is required to satisfy are not sufficient for a unique characterisation.} An attempt { towards the definition of} a general canonical divergence on a general statistical manifold has been put forth in \cite{Ay15}.
 Here, the authors have introduced a canonical divergence that satisfies all these requirements.
 Such a divergence is defined in terms of geodesic integration of the inverse exponential map.
 This one is interpreted as a {\it difference} vector that translates $q$ to $p$ for all $q,p$ suitably close in $\Ma$.}

 To be more precise, the inverse exponential map provides a generalization to $\Ma$ of the notion of difference vector in the linear vector space.
 In detail, let $p,q\in\RR^n$, the difference between $p$ and $q$ is given by the vector $p-q$ pointing to $p$ (see side (A) of Fig. \ref{differencevect}).
 Then, the difference between $p$ and $q$ in $\Ma$ is supplied by the exponential map of the connection $\nabla$ {(see Appendix \ref{StatManifold} for a more detailed discussion on linear connections and corresponding exponential maps)}.
 In particular, assuming that $p\in \mathrm{U}_q$ and $\mathrm{U}_q\subset \Ma$ is a $\nabla$-geodesic neighborhood of $q$, the difference vector from $q$ to $p$ is defined as (see (B) of Fig. \ref{differencevect})